More people in District dying outside of hospitals during pandemic

 The deaths occurred in private residences and other buildings, including nursing homes, and outdoors.
 They are people who were deceased when first responders arrived at a call or could not be resuscitated before being rushed to emergency rooms.

 Doctors at hospitals have noticed a dearth of patients who once filled their cardiac wards and other treatment wings.
 “They are worried those patients are not seeking their care and are finding themselves in my care,” said Roger A. Mitchell Jr., the District’s chief medical examiner.

-From March 1 through April 15, D.C. officials say, 138 people were pronounced dead on scenes, a 74 percent increase over the same period in 2019.
+From March 1 through April 15, D.C. officials say, 138 people were pronounced dead on the scene, a 74 percent increase over the same period in 2019.
 The District’s first confirmed coronavirus case was reported March 7, though new testing shows the virus could have been circulating weeks earlier.

 Among those who died outside the hospitals in the District from early March through mid-April were 61 people treated by paramedics responding to calls for heart-attack victims.
 Paramedics have seen more calls for cardiac arrests compared with the same period last year, and fewer of those patients are surviving — 42 percent in recent weeks compared with 60 percent in the same period last year.